 Agile gurus discovered that it was much easier to figure out what to do if client and developers could actually use the application, at least part of it.

 Do define sprints.
 They should implement some part of the application that seems to arouse the most questions and doubts.
 You want to deal first with whatever the application does that is more uncertain.

 The team should not obsess on how long it will take to complete a sprint and sprints shouldn't have a fixed duration.

 For the project to succeed you have to drop any pretence of predictability and plan for significant variations in the release dates.

 If you need to speed things up, drop features that are not essential.

 Don't force your team to burn their brainpower on what is irrelevant, let them concentrate on making communication more fruitful.
 It's where you really save time.

 Don't play poker at work, please.

-How Agile Junk Will Mess up Your Software Project)
+(full article: How Agile Junk Will Mess up Your Software Project)